-Different sources can be playing in three zones at the same time or, depending on your needs, the same source can also be used (however, if iPod or HOME MEDIA GALLERY (VSX-LX70 only) is selected in the main zone, it cannot also be selected in the sub zone).
+Different sources can be playing in three zones at the same time or, depending on your needs, the same source can also be used (however, if iPod, HOME MEDIA GALLERY (VSX-94TXH only), XM or SIRIUS Radio is selected in the main zone, it cannot also be selected in the sub zone).
 The main and sub zones have independent power (the main zone power can be off while one (or both) of the sub zones is on) and the sub zones can be controlled by the remote or front panel controls.
-However, you may need to specify the volume settings in ZONE Audio Setup on page 66.
+However, you may need to specify the volume settings in ZONE Audio Setup on page 69.